johnwck/my_da_ds_work/my_projects_github_pages/pytorch_neural_network_model_on_gpu/README.md

 <br>
 <br>

-That is, folks!
+That's it, folks!
 Do visit the references below to learn more from the others:
 <br>
 <br>